signaldatascience/R-curriculum/src/week4/day2/regression-trees.md

 K-Nearest Neighbors
 ===================

 K-Nearest Neighbors (KNN) is one of the simplest possible nonlinear regression techniques.

 First, we pick a value of $k$.
-Next, suppose that we have a dataset of points
+Next, suppose that we have a dataset of $n$ points, where each $\textbf{x}_i$ is associated with a target variable taking on value $y_i$.
+Finally, suppose that we have a new point $\textbf{x}^\star$ and we want to predict the associated value of the target variable.
+To do so, we find the $k$ points $\textbf{x}_i$ which are closest to $\textbf{x}^\star$, look at the associated values of $y_i$, and take their average.
+That's all!

-We're effectively imposing a Bayesian prior saying that the value of the target variable at any point is entirely determined purely by the values of the target variable close to that point.
+Another way to think about it is as such: We're effectively imposing a Bayesian prior saying that the value of the target variable at any point is entirely determined purely by the values of the target variable close to that point.
+Of course, the simplicity of KNN is simultaneously its greatest weakness -- there are datasets for which this prior holds true, but there are also many datasets for which it doesn't!

 KNN is implemented in R as `kknn()` in the `kknn` package.
+It can be used with `caret`'s `train()` by setting `method="kknn"`.
+There's just a single hyperparameter to tune -- the value of $k$.

+* Use `caret` to train a KNN model for white wine quality using `tuneLength=10`.
+Compare the minimum RMSE obtained to the RMSE for a regularized linear model.

 Regression tree models
 ======================